Braided Sourdough Challah Bread

 Decide ahead of time how many strands you want to braid.
 My pictures and video are of a 4 strand braided sourdough challah bread, but you can make a 6 or 8 strand too.
 This recipe makes two loaves of challah, so cut your dough into two pieces and then cut each piece into the number of strands you want for your dough.

-Roll each piece of dough into an even rectangular log.
 Let the dough rest while you repeat this process with the other loaf.
 This allows the gluten to relax and will allow you to roll the strand evenly and even longer than if you don’t let the gluten relax.

-4 strand challah: Gather 4 strands and roll each strand again to even thickness.
+Gather 4 strands and roll each strand again to even thickness.
 Pinch the 4 strands together at the top.
 The strand on the outside is numbered 1 and the strand next to the outside strand is numbered 2.
 Starting on the right side, bring the strand #2 across to the left side and to the top of the challah.
 Take strand #1 and put it in the middle.
 You now have a new #1 and #2 strand.
 Repeat this process with the new strands going to the right.
 Continue braiding until the dough is used up and then pinch the ends together.

-For a straight loaf, tuck the ends underneath, pinching them in place.
+tuck the ends underneath, pinching them in place.
 For a circular loaf, twist the dough into a circle, pinching the ends together.
 Place the shaped loaves on a baking sheet lined with parchment paper.
 Cover the challah with a kitchen towel or plastic wrap.

 Follow the rule: “2nd to the top, 1st to the middle” as you braid from the right side to the left and back again.
 Watch the video below for a visual.

-Proofing Braided Sourdough Challah Bread
+Proofing Sourdough Challah Bread

-Cover and let the challah rest in a warm (78-80 degree F) place for about 3 hours.
+Cover and let the challah rest in a warm 80-85ºF place for about 4-5 hours.
 I set my covered loaves in the oven with the light on.
 This is a pseudo proofing box that helps bring my loaves up to a warmer temperature and continue fermentation for the loaves to rise and get airy and light.
 After about 3 hours, gently touch the dough.
 It should feel airy and light and look like it’s puffed up and risen a bit (no longer cold at all).
 If you press in on the loaf it should spring back just a little bit.
 If your dough is showing all of these signs, go ahead and preheat your oven to 350 degrees F. If it’s not showing these signs, let it continue rising for another half hour to one hour.
 If you want more sour flavor, leave the dough to ferment even longer–another hour or two.

-Baking Braided Sourdough Challah Bread
+Baking Sourdough Challah Bread

 Once the dough is puffy, light and risen, take the dough out of the oven.
-Preheat the oven to 375 degrees.
+Preheat the oven to 375F.
 Make a simple egg wash by mixing an egg with a splash of water or cream.
 Brush egg wash on top of the risen challah bread.
 Sprinkle with sesame seeds if desired.
 Bake braided sourdough challah bread in a preheated oven for 35-40 minutes (the internal temperature of the bread should be 190 degrees).
 Let the challah bread cool completely before slicing, or pull some chunks off warm.
 Enjoy!

 Frequently Asked Questions